MRCIEU/introduction-to-r/README.md

 |13:45	|5.
 How to manage data [[web](https://perishky.github.io/r/managing-data/slides.html), [pdf](how-to-manage-data/how-to-manage-data.pdf?raw=1)] 	       |Matt Suderman|
 |14:20	|6.
 How to wow [[web](https://mcguinlu.github.io/slides/intro-to-r-phd/index.html), [pdf](how-to-wow/How_to_wow_with_R.pdf?raw=1)] |Luke McGuinness|
 |14:55	|Wrap-up	||

+### Day 2

+Tenative plan

+- How to make your script finish sooner (Chin Yang Shapland)
+- How to mend your broken script (Sarah Watkins)
+- How to organize your life with RStudio (Marina Vabistsevits)
+- How to enter the tidyverse of madness (Matt Suderman)

 ## Pre-course preparation